 This dish is like the best part of a Thanksgiving meal, all cooked at once and with minimal effort.
 It tastes like the holidays, but without all the hassle.

 All you need to do in advance is saute some veggies and pick out all the meat from a store-bought rotisserie chicken.
 The other parts take no more than 5 minutes.
 Rotisserie chicken is so versatile.
 I try to buy one at least once a week.

 You can use it for any recipe.
 Cooked and already flavored chicken is the best thing to have around the kitchen.

-From all the chicken and stuffing recipes I have tried, this one is my favorite.
-I used condensed cream of chicken and mushroom soups combined, and the taste was amazing.
+Of all the chicken and stuffing recipes I have tried, this one is my favorite.
+I used condensed cream of chicken and mushroom soups combined, and the flavor was amazing.

 Stove Top stuffing comes in various flavors, and you can use whichever one you like the best.

 It gives this chicken and stuffing bake a delicious flavor and crunchy top.
 Stove Top stuffing chicken casserole is a winner in my book.
 Comfort food at its best!